 Connect Via Ethernet

-Connecting via Ethernet is by far the easier option.
-I haven’t seen any Android TV boxes that come with an Ethernet cable.
+I haven’t seen any Android TV boxes come with an Ethernet cable.
 You’ll need to buy one if you don’t have an extra lying around the house.

-This is another case where you don’t need to buy more than the basics.
-Ethernet is rated in different categories (Cat 5, Cat 6, etc.).
-This is because big businesses that connect hundreds of computers to the same network will need cables with higher throughput.
+Ethernet is rated in categories (Cat 5, Cat 6, etc.).
+Big businesses that connect hundreds of computers to the same network will need cables with higher throughput.
 In your house, Cat 5 is perfectly fine.

-There is one exception to that rule however.
 Personally, I love the ultra-thin flat ribbon Ethernet cables.
 In my house, there are some places where I have to run the cables along the walls to hide them.
-The flat cables make that so much easier.
+The flat wires make that so much easier.

 Step 5: Plug one end of your Ethernet cable into this port.

 The other end of the plug will go directly into your router, as you see in this next image, or into the Ethernet port in your wall if your house is hardwired.
-Remember…this isn’t the same as a telephone jack, so it won’t fit in that plug.

 Connecting Via Wi-Fi